 Following the introduction of the Child Support Act 1991, the Secretary of State for Work and Pensions is now responsible for “the assessment and collection of child support payments”.
 Only in certain circumstances, identified as exceptions to the 1991 Act, will the courts be able to make child maintenance orders.
 Judge Everall QC had accepted in the previous hearing that he had “no jurisdiction to make an order in respect of periodical payments which were directly for the benefit of the children” but concluded that it was “appropriate to make a global order for spousal maintenance to include an element referable to child maintenance”.

-The husband argued that the judge had effectively made an order for child maintenance by ordering periodical payments “for the benefit of [the wife] and the children of the family”.
+The husband argued that the judge had effectively made an order for child maintenance by ordering periodical payments “for the benefit of and the children of the family”.
 He stated that the judge did not have jurisdiction to make such an order in respect of at least two of the children, the other child potentially falling into one of the exceptions which allows the court to make a maintenance order in relation to that particular child.
 This ground of appeal was rejected.
 Mrs Justice Roberts explained that Judge Everall QC appeared to be “following the well-known precedent set by District Judge Segal” by incorporating some of the costs of supporting the children into a spousal maintenance order “as part of a global order”.
 It was also made clear that this order was not purporting to restrict any child support assessments being made in the future.
 Thorpe J in Dorney-Kingdom v Dorney-Kingdom described it as “convenient” to have an order which will “carry the parent with primary care over that interim pending the Agency’s determination”; it was seen as “merely a holding” until that full assessment could be made.
 District Judge Segal further clarified the role of such orders in an article published shortly after Dorney-Kingdom and said that a global order should be used as a “short term measure” early in the ancillary relief proceedings where there has been no CSA assessment.
 There were, however, concerns in the present case about the order being in force for ten years, unless brought to an end by one of the listed exceptions.
 Indeed, it was clear that the global order in AB v CD would not expire “automatically once the CMS had made an assessment”.
 However, Roberts J held that the order considered by Thorpe LJ was “similar” to the one in the current case and, although he had qualified the legitimacy as being “just within bounds”, he clearly confirmed “the status of such orders as legitimate”.
 Roberts J said that the judge had adopted an “established approach” used by the court for more than 20 years.

 Second ground of appeal – were the periodical payments fair?